-A fresh call to action for accelerating women’s equality will be marked tomorrow with the celebration of International Women’s Day 2022.
+A fresh call to action for accelerating women’s equality is being marked with the celebration of International Women’s Day 2022.
 Each year on March 8, for more than a century, groups from around the world have championed the social, economic, cultural and political achievements of women.

 The event will encourage collective action from building workplaces where women thrive to forging women’s empowerment worldwide.

 Here are three ways gender issues matter to investors.